Bias in Numbers: How to Spot Statistical Bias Fast in 2026

-- Bias in numbers and statistics often arises from selection and framing, not just faulty math.
+• Bias in numbers usually comes from selection and framing, not faulty math.

-- Quick habits can help you examine claims for statistical bias before publishing.
+• A few quick habits can help you examine claims before publishing.

-- Comparison tools like Ground News can help spot coverage gaps and missing context.
+• Comparison tools like Ground News reveal coverage gaps and missing context.

 Where statistical bias in Numbers shows up, even when the math is correct